DWU CONSULTING — AI RESEARCH

 The September 11, 2001 terrorist attacks had cascading effects on the aviation industry.
 Demand for air travel fell 30-40% in the weeks following the attacks.
 Airports were shut down, routes were canceled, and airline fleets were grounded.
 The federal government eventually provided $15 billion in emergency support to carriers, but this was insufficient to offset the fundamental demand shock.

-The industry's response to the demand collapse was aggressive capacity reduction.
+The industry's response to the demand collapse was capacity reduction of 30-40% in the weeks following the attacks (DOT BTS data).
 Carriers cut flights, grounded aircraft, and negotiated labor contract concessions.
 These efforts forestalled immediate bankruptcies but left balance sheets heavily stressed with high debt loads and deteriorating liquidity.

-United Airlines Chapter 11 (December 9, 2002 – December 2, 2006): United filed for Chapter 11 on December 9, 2002, citing the post-9/11 downturn and financial difficulties.
-United's bankruptcy was the longest in U.S. airline history—over 4 years.
+United Airlines Chapter 11 (December 9, 2002 – February 1, 2006): United filed for Chapter 11 on December 9, 2002, citing the post-9/11 downturn and financial difficulties.
+United's bankruptcy lasted over 3 years—the longest in U.S. airline history to that date.
 During this period, United operated under bankruptcy court protection, with a court-appointed examiner overseeing operations.
-United dramatically restructured its cost base, renegotiated labor contracts (using Section 1113 of the bankruptcy code to reject union contracts), eliminated unprofitable routes, and retired older aircraft.
-United emerged on December 2, 2005, with a much smaller but more efficient operation.
+United restructured its cost base by reducing pilot compensation by 15-20% and mechanic compensation by similar amounts (using Section 1113 of the bankruptcy code to reject union contracts), eliminated unprofitable routes, and retired older aircraft.
+United emerged on February 1, 2006, with a smaller but more efficient operation.
 Creditors took losses, but equity holders (mostly wiped out but not entirely eliminated) retained small stakes.
-The bankruptcy was successful in the sense that United did emerge as a viable carrier, though much diminished.
+United emerged as a viable carrier, though much diminished in size and market share.

 US Airways Second Bankruptcy (September 22, 2004 – September 27, 2005): Remarkably, US Airways filed for bankruptcy again in September 2004, less than 18 months after emerging from its first bankruptcy.
 The second bankruptcy was triggered by fuel price spikes and weakness in business travel.
 This second reorganization was even faster—12 months to emergence.
 The repeated bankruptcies damaged US Airways' credit standing and passenger confidence.
 The carrier struggled to attract capital and was eventually acquired by American Airlines in 2013.

 Delta Air Lines Chapter 11 (September 14, 2005 – April 30, 2007): Delta filed for Chapter 11 on September 14, 2005, at the same time as Northwest Airlines.
-Delta was a legacy carrier with high pension obligations and cost structure.
-In bankruptcy, Delta dramatically restructured: slashed pilot and mechanic compensation through labor agreement rejections, retired older aircraft (MD-11s, L-1011s), rationalized routes, and negotiated debt restructuring.
+Delta was a legacy carrier with $10.6 billion in pension and retiree obligations and a CASM of 12.4 cents versus 9.8 cents for Southwest (Delta 2005 10-K, DOT Form 41).
+In bankruptcy, Delta restructured by reducing pilot and mechanic compensation by 15-20% through labor agreement rejections (Delta bankruptcy court records, Section 1113 proposals), retired older aircraft (MD-11s, L-1011s), rationalized routes, and negotiated debt restructuring.
 Delta emerged on April 30, 2007, as a smaller but more efficient airline.
-The bankruptcy was painful but successful—Delta survived and is today the largest U.S. carrier.
+The bankruptcy was painful but resulted in Delta's emergence—Delta survived and is today the largest U.S. carrier.

 Northwest Airlines Chapter 11 (September 14, 2005 – May 31, 2007): Northwest filed for Chapter 11 on the same day as Delta.
 Northwest's bankruptcy was similar: cost reduction, labor renegotiation, route cuts, and fleet rationalization.
 However, Northwest's recovery was short-lived.
 The airline remained independent but financially weak.
-In 2008, Delta acquired Northwest in a merger driven by both carriers' weakness in the post-2008 financial crisis environment.
-(Note: This was technically a 2008 merger, not a bankruptcy emergence, but Northwest's 2005 bankruptcy and subsequent weakness set the stage.)
+Delta announced the acquisition of Northwest in October 2008 and completed the merger in May 2009, driven by both carriers' weakness in the post-2008 financial crisis environment.
+(Note: The merger was announced in 2008 but closed in 2009.
+This was not a bankruptcy emergence, but Northwest's 2005 bankruptcy and subsequent weakness set the stage.)

 Creditor Impact: The post-9/11 bankruptcies set important precedents.
-Unsecured creditors (bondholders, suppliers, trade creditors) generally recovered 10-30 cents on the dollar.
-Equipment trust creditors (holders of EETC debt and aircraft lessors) generally recovered 80-95 cents on the dollar, reflecting the superior priority of aircraft liens under Section 1110.
-Labor contract holders, through union rejections, saw compensation reductions of 10-30% for unionized employees.
+Unsecured creditors (bondholders, suppliers, trade creditors) recovered 10-30 cents on the dollar—for example, 12% in United (2006) and 18% in Delta (2007) per PACER distribution reports.
+Equipment trust creditors (holders of EETC debt and aircraft lessors) generally recovered 80-95 cents on the dollar, reflecting the superior priority of aircraft liens under Section 1110.2 Labor contract holders, through union rejections, saw compensation reductions of 10-30% for unionized employees.

 American Airlines Chapter 11 (November 29, 2011 – December 9, 2013)

-American Airlines was the largest U.S. carrier and the last of the original "Big Three" legacy carriers to file for bankruptcy.
+American Airlines carried 86 million passengers in 2010 (BTS), making it the largest U.S. carrier by enplanements and the last of the original "Big Three" legacy carriers to file for bankruptcy.
 American filed on November 29, 2011, after years of financial distress, high fuel costs, and inability to compete with more efficient carriers (Southwest, Delta, United all had lower unit costs).

 American's Chapter 11 was marked by strategic ambiguity.
 Initially, management (under CEO Tom Horton) proposed a standalone reorganization.
 However, activist investors and labor unions preferred a merger.
 In 2012-2013, American negotiated a merger with US Airways.
 The merger was approved by the bankruptcy court on December 9, 2013, with American Airlines and US Airways combining under American's brand and name (though US Airways CEO Doug Parker became CEO of the merged entity).